alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 ## 2. Remove app from puppet

-Configure puppet to remove the app from all servers.
+Configure Puppet to remove the app from all servers.
 Change the app resource, and any database resources to `ensure => absent`, remove any host and load-balancer entries, but leave the hieradata entries.

 See this pull request for an example: